 314. Article I, Section 2 and Article VI, Section 1 establish enforceable, fundamental rights, and authorize Utah citizens to exercise their lawmaking authority to alter or reform their government.

-315. In enacting Proposition 4's redistricting reforms-including shifting primary responsibility for drawing electoral maps from the Legislature to an independent commission and establishing mandatory anti-gerrymandering standards-the people of Utah, including Plaintiffs, exercised their constitutional right to alter or reform their government.
+315. In enacting Proposition 4's redistricting reforms-including shifting primary responsibility for drawing electoral maps from the Legislature to an independent commission and exercised their constitutional right to alter or reform their government.